DrDab/BreakfastBookClub/Weekly Reports/w2_report.md

     - Continue writing necessary SQL statements
     - Assist with setting up the database
     - Investigate and begin connecting database backend to frontend

+    Zaynab Khan:
+    - Continue working on user creation and login system